Yes, you read the title correctly.

 Wrong.
 With an open mind and a little bit of effort, you can work towards accomplishing this goal in no time.

 You may already have recipes from around the world in your weekly meal rotations, but many of those are probably just adaptations of the real, traditional foods eaten in those particular places.
-Try expanding your knowledge of foreign languages as well as your palate even further with these 5 simple ideas.
+Try expanding your knowledge of foreign languages as well as your palate even further with these 5 simple ideas for how to learn a language with food!

 5 Delicious Ways to Kickstart Language Learning with Food